 The anticipator is a part of the thermostat and if it should fail for any reason, the thermostat must be replaced.
-Some thermostats have a cycle rate adjustment switch to set cycles per hour.
+Modern thermostats do not have this type of heat anticipator.
+Many have a selector switch to adjust the number of cycles per hour.